Black Flame (band): "Septem" era and line up changes 2011-2014

 In February 2011, Black Flame announced the release of a new album entitled Septem and was to be released in 2011 through Italian cult label Behemoth Productions/Masterpiece Distribution.
 It was also announced that the artwork for the album would be created by Niklas Sundin, guitarist of Swedish melodic death metal band Dark Tranquillity.
 In summer 2011, bass player Serpentrax was forced to leave the band for personal reasons.

 This event marked the first line-up change in the band since its creation.
 The live activity performed in support of Septem album has been realized with a session live bass player, Gnosis from the band Mystical Fullmoon.

 In December 2013, Black Flame released to the press a statement confirming that Tiorad and Gnosis have been officially added in the line-up.

 "The Origin of Fire" and "Necrogenesis: Chants from the Grave" 2015-2019

 Black Flame surfaced again in 2014 by signing a deal with the Italian cult label Avantgarde Music for the release of one album.
 "The Origin of Fire" was released in 2015 and included collaborations with P.K. from Abigor and Iscariah (ex-Immortal).
 In 2016, Black Flame announced the departure of the bass player Gnosis, replaced in 2017 by Silent.
 With the new line-up, Black Flame signed a contract with the Italian label Dusktone and released "Necrogenesis: Chants from the Grave" in May 2019.
-Shortly after the release of the album, the band went on a European mini-tour with label-mates Opera IX, with which Black Flame also share the drummer, m:A Fog.
+Shortly after the release of the album, the band went on a European mini-tour with label-mates Opera IX, with which Black Flame also shared the drummer, m:A Fog, between 2014 until 2020.